stat545ubc-2022/assignment-b1-and-b2-YuqingMa/README.md

 # STAT 545B Assignment 1 & 2: Making a function and an R package

-This repository is for STAT 545B assignment 1.
-This assignment covers making a function in R, documenting it, and testing it.
+This repository is for STAT 545B assignment b1 and b2.
+This repo consists of two assignments:
+* Assignment b1 covers making a function in R, documenting it, and testing it.
+* Assignment B2 covers wrapping the function into an R package  *[LinearModelSE](https://github.com/stat545ubc-2022/assignment-b1-and-b2-YuqingMa/tree/main/calmean)*

 ## Contents